 Rebekah’s heart belongs to the preservation and empowerment of the indigenous people including the language and traditions of North America (Turtle Island).
 She enjoys visiting ancient ancestral places and learning about Native American history.
 As she would learn more about Native tribes today her heart became filled with excitement, compassion and despair.
 She realized that the truth was quite hidden and still is today about the pain and suffering they would endure when European and Spanish settlers would arrive, and how they live now.
 They do not have a lot of money and they are not all rich and wealthy from casinos.
 In fact, a great majority are very poor and the reservations would have the highest poverty, alcohol, illegal drug abuse and suicide rates in the United States.

-Walk a Shamans Path used to be her personal blog for many years, then in 2017 she had the idea to turn it into an online school and resource center for Life Coaching, Shamanism, Earth Medicine, and many other spiritual teachings.
+Walk a Shamans Path was her personal blog for many years, then in 2017 she had the idea to turn it into an online school and resource center for Life Coaching, Shamanism, Earth Medicine, and many other spiritual teachings.

 Now, after everything she has learned and all the trials and tests she has been through, Rebekah’s desire is to share her teachings and experience with others.